- Majors and Minors

 Major (A.B., B.S., B.S.Chem.)

 The major provides the option for a student to pursue a thorough investigation of a particular subject or discipline.
 Course requirements of majors offered vary from 24 to 48 credits.
-In addition to the more than 75 majors offered, a student has the option to develop his or her own major through the Individualized Major Program (IMP).

 Option for Minors (A.B., B.S., B.S.Chem.)